deb-boro/readme-generator/README.md

 ## Tests
-Test to ensure that the inquirer prompt is working as expected and all the input provided are reflected in the readme correctly.
+Test to ensure that the inquirer prompt is working as expected and readme file is generating.

 ## Questions